Imaginary-Horizons-Productions/HorizonsBot-Archive/Wiki/Commands.md

 ### /manage-mods
 (moderator) Promote/demote a user to moderator
 #### promote (optional)
-Add a user to the moderator list
+(moderator) Add a user to the moderator list
 #### demote (optional)
-Remove a user from the moderator list
+(moderator) Remove a user from the moderator list
 ### /pin-list
 (moderator) Pin the topics or clubs list message in this channel
 #### list-type